 Categories for Did You Know?

 One of the best ways to learn something new is to read a book about it.
 Most of us at Market Mentors have been inspired in our careers, or have learned how to do what we do even better, thanks to books we’ve read.
-Here are some of our favorites, in no particular order:
+Here we share some of our favorites.